uvalib/tracksys/README.md

 * rake db:schema:load
 * rake db:seed

+NOTE: To update the XSLT submodule, cd ./lib/xslt and run git pull origin master

 NOTE: Spring is included as a gem to speed up the development environment, but it must not
       be used or installed on production.
 If it is, rails console will hang.
 Always use bundler commands